Framed motivic $\Gamma$-spaces: Introduction

 \section{Introduction}

 The category $\Gamma$ of correspondences or multivalued functions on finite sets is of fundamental importance in topology \cite{S}.
 Following Boardman and Vogt \cite{BV}, Segal's work on $\Gamma$-spaces give convenient models for $E_{\infty}$ spaces --- spaces with multiplications that are unital, associative, and commutative up to higher coherent homotopies --- and for infinite loop spaces.
 Segal applied his ideas to prove the celebrated Barratt-Priddy-Quillen theorem identifying the group completion of the disjoint union $\sqcup_{n} B\Sigma_{n}$ of classifying spaces of symmetric groups with the infinite loop space of $\bb S$ --- the topological sphere.
 Soon afterwards, Bousfield and Friedlander carried out their homotopical identification of connective spectra and $\Gamma$-spaces --- an early striking success in the development of stable homotopy theory \cite{BFgamma}.
 Moreover, $\Gamma$-spaces have the advantage that they are simple to define, as well as being intrinsically tied to $K$-theory and topological Hochschild homology \cite{DGM}.
 In this paper we introduce the concept of framed motivic $\Gamma$-spaces together with a few axioms.
 The main purpose of our set-up is to advance our practical understanding of infinite loop spaces along with new viewpoints on connective and very effective spectra in the algebro-geometric setting of ${\bb A}^{1}$-homotopy theory \cite{MV}, \cite{VoeICM}.
 Voevodsky envisioned this new direction of development in his work on framed correspondences in motivic homotopy theory \cite{Voe2}.
 Working over a field $k$, our approach combines Segal's category $\Gamma$ with Voevodsky's symmetric monoidal category $\mathrm{Sm}/k_{+}$ of framed correspondences of level zero \cite{Voe2} --- a slight enlargement of $\mathrm{Sm}/k$, the category of smooth separated schemes of finite type over $\spec(k)$.
-As noted in \S\ref{section:preliminaries}, $\mathrm{Sm}/k_{+}$ and the opposite category $\Gamma^{\op}$ of pointed finite sets are enriched in the closed symmetric monoidal category of pointed motivic spaces $\M$ \cite{DLORV}.
-With respect to the said enrichments, we shall consider ``continuous functors in two variables" for the monoidal product of $\Gamma^{\op}$ and $\mathrm{Sm}/k_{+}$ taking values in pointed motivic spaces
+Recall from \cite{GP1} that a framed motivic space is a pointed simplicial Nisnevich sheaf on the category of framed correspondences $\mathrm{Fr}_{+}(k)$.
+As noted in \S\ref{section:preliminaries}, $\mathrm{Sm}/k_{+}$, the opposite category $\Gamma^{\op}$ of pointed finite sets and the category of framed motivic spaces $\cc M^{\fr}$ are enriched in the closed symmetric monoidal category of pointed motivic spaces $\M$ \cite{DLORV}.
+With respect to the said enrichments, we shall consider ``continuous functors in two variables" for the monoidal product of $\Gamma^{\op}$ and $\mathrm{Sm}/k_{+}$ taking values in framed motivic spaces